Security tools available to cloud service users

 To protect the cloud network infrastructure hosted in Yandex.Cloud, we recommend managing incoming and outgoing traffic and dividing the virtual networks of Yandex.Cloud environment into segments based on tasks.

 For incoming traffic management, you should use a load balancer and VMs without public IPs.
 This reduces the attack surface and limits traffic to VMs using the appropriate protocols.
-You can integrate the load balancer with Yandex DDoS Protection to safeguard your service from DDoS attacks.
+You can integrate the network load balancer with Yandex DDoS Protection to safeguard your service from DDoS attacks.
 We recommend using virtual images or cloud services with a Web Application Firewall (WAF) to protect against Layer 7 (L7) DDoS attacks.

 For outgoing traffic management, we recommend using VMs without public IPs and granting them internet access through a NAT instance that functions as a network gateway or proxy server.